 It’s easy to become consumed by your novel.
 Writing a book is an intense and draining process, and unlike the vast majority of professions, it is mostly solitary.
 Being around others can spark things off.
 Seek out all kinds of interesting people.
 Especially, people that are different from you.
 Humans are my biggest inspiration.
 They are each so incredibly interesting in their own unique way.
 Writing groups are a great way of combining work with socialising.
 Learn more about the benefits of writing groups here.

 Modern life can be a deadening thing.
 There’s a lot of anxiety-inducing negativity swirling about on social media, and that bleeds into everyday life.
 It can make the world seem like a bleak and uninspiring place.
 This is not the mindset a writer should have.

 The world might be a dangerous place, it might be a tragic place, or a wondrous place, or a joyful place.
 But it has to excite you as a writer.
 Seek out experiences, sensations and emotions.
+Be mindful of your emotional responses.
+Ask questions of them.
 Explore what delights you, horrifies you, scares you, disgusts you, saddens you.
 Ask yourself ‘why?’